Laura Coates

-Laura Gayle Coates (born July 11, 1979) is an American legal analyst, attorney, and television broadcaster.
-She has formerly served as a trial attorney for a law firms Faegre & Benson and Kasowitz, Benson, Torres & Friedman, and a federal prosecutor for the United States Department of Justice Civil Rights Division.
-Since 2016, she has served as a legal analyst for CNN, and became the network's chief legal analyst in 2023.
+Laura Gayle Coates (born July 11, 1979) is an American legal analyst, attorney and television personality.
+She has formerly served as a trial attorney for a law firms Faegre & Benson and Kasowitz, Benson, Torres & Friedman and a federal prosecutor for the United States Department of Justice Civil Rights Division.
+Since 2016, she has served as a legal analyst for CNN and became the network's chief legal analyst in 2023.
 Since October 2023, she has also hosted a nightly news discussion TV program on the network, Laura Coates Live.

 Early life and education

-Coates was born on July 11, 1979, in Hartford, Connecticut, but was raised in Worcester, Massachusetts until the fourth grade, when her family moved to Minnesota.
+Coates was born on July 11, 1979 in Hartford, Connecticut but was raised in Worcester, Massachusetts until the fourth grade when her family moved to Minnesota.
 She is the youngest of three sisters.
 Her father was a dentist.
 In 1997, she graduated from the St. Paul Academy and Summit School, a private college preparatory independent day school in Saint Paul, Minnesota.
 In 2001, she graduated with an A.B. from the Princeton School of Public and International Affairs after completing a 122-page senior thesis titled "The Legacy of Southern Redemption: An Examination of Felon Disenfranchisement Policy" under the supervision of Russ Nieli.

 In 2005, she received a J.D. from the University of Minnesota Law School.

 Legal career

 Coates began her legal career in Minnesota as an associate attorney at the firm of Faegre & Benson.
 She left Faegre to become an associate at the New York law firm of Kasowitz, Benson, Torres & Friedman.

 She moved from private practice to the United States Department of Justice as a federal prosecutor.
 She was a trial attorney in the Civil Rights Division of the Department of Justice during the Bush and Obama administrations, specializing in the enforcement of voting rights throughout the country.
-She was also an assistant United States attorney for the District of Columbia, prosecuting violent felony offenses such as drug trafficking, armed offenses, domestic violence, child abuse, and sexual assault.
+She also served as assistant United States attorney for the District of Columbia, prosecuting violent felony offenses such as drug trafficking, armed offenses, domestic violence, child abuse and sexual assault.
 She is not currently a practicing attorney and is on inactive status with the Office of Lawyer Registration at the Minnesota Supreme Court.